looker-open-source/looker-explore-assistant/explore-assistant-extension/README.md

    * If you're using the BigQuery backend, the model id that allows communication with Gemini
    * If you're using the Cloud Function backend, the url of the endpoint

 4. Create a new BigQuery connection in Looker that will allow us to get the examples from the database.
-You will use that in the VERTEX_BIGQUERY_LOOKER_CONNECTION_NAME during configuration.

 5. Now log in to Looker and create a new project or use an existing project.